 Caltech Freshman Profile

 Other than being ridiculously smart and high-scoring on tests, what distinguishes Caltech freshman?
-This past year, 46% of the entering class was comprised of women, with the remaining students identifying as male.
-16% of students were from what Caltech admissions deems “underrepresented ancestry,” while 9% of students were international.
-Ready to be really impressed?
-At least 75% of students who took the SAT Math Level 2 exam scored an 800 on it.
-Wow.
+This past year, 42% of the entering class was comprised of women, with the remaining students identifying as male.
+22% of students were from what Caltech admissions deems “underrepresented ancestry,” while 10% of students were international.

-But Caltech students aren’t just about academics.
-Members of the class of 2021 also play ice hockey, run a fashion business, do stand-up comedy, play the bugle, and take part in tons of other unique activities.
+Caltech students aren’t just about academics.
+Students also play ice hockey, run a fashion business, do stand-up comedy, play the bugle, and take part in tons of other unique activities.
 So even if your test scores aren’t quite in the Caltech SAT scores or Caltech ACT scores range…whatever you love, make sure to let Caltech know!

 What is Caltech ranked?